JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/3_Rewarded_Video.md

 ## Rewarded Video Implementation
 The main steps to integrate rewarded video ads are:

-- Load an ad.
+- Load an Rewarded ad.
 - Register ad event callbacks.
 - Display the ad.
-- Preload the next ad.
+- Preload a Rewarded Ad.

-### Load an ad
+### Load an Rewarded Ad
 Loading an ad is accomplished using the `loadRewardVideoAd()` method on the `TTAdNative` class.
 The `loadRewardVideoAd()` method requires a `AdSlot` Object and a `RewardVideoAdListener` to be notified when ad loading succeeds or fails.
 The loaded `TTRewardVideoAd` object is provided as a parameter in the `onRewardVideoAdLoad(TTRewardVideoAd ad)` callback.

 #### Create the TTAdNative Object